-Description of Figure 5: From the table above, the best options for us include the Django and Angular frameworks at a tie of 19 out of 20.
+Figure 5: From the table above, the best options for us include the Django and Angular frameworks at a tie of 19 out of 20.
 Other frameworks follow closely behind in the points system, however, there is a chance that we will be using more than one framework for our web application.

-Overall, exploring frameworks has enlightened us of possible pitfalls and great functionalities of these frameworks.
-Building our web application will definitely have more than one standalone framework, as we may need the extra functionality to import certain integrations in our app.
-With the frameworks of our web application concluded, a technological analysis and integration will be formed to the proposed solutions described above.
+After reviewing our options, we have found that our best web frameworks are Django and Angular.
+Building our web application will have more than one standalone framework, as we may need the extra functionality to import certain functionalities in our app.

 Within our technological analysis, we have discussed the five technological challenges (data mining tools, appropriate databases, available analysis tools, web hosting services, web frameworks), providing possible solutions to each, determining the optimal solution, and providing sufficient justification for our choice.
 The individual components of the solutions we have provided would prove useless unless there was a valid plan to integrate all technologies into one cohesive workflow.
-Within the next section, we will cover how each technology will interact with one another, and provide a graphical representation of what we plan on developing.
-4. Technology Integration Figure 6: Technology Integration Workflow
+Within the next section, we will cover how each technology will interact with one another and provide a graphical representation of what we plan on developing.

+4. Technology Integration

+Figure 6: Technology Integration Workflow